 Wirecast displays five layers in the Main Shot List window.
-They are numbered 1 through 5 along the right side of the window.
 Each layer contains shots that can be selected by clicking a shot.
 A red LED indicates that a shot is selected.
 When a shot is selected it is displayed in the Live Broadcast window.
 If you select multiple shots (by selecting a shot on more than one layer) they will all be displayed in the Live Broadcast window.
 The shots are displayed in a layering manner, where layer 1 is on top and layer 5 is at the bottom (and layers 2 through 4 are layered in between).